zach1492/zach1492/README.md

 Currently studying and building projects at the University of Waikato and also doing side projects in my own time.

 ## Get in touch
-Connect with me on LinkedIn or drop me a message here on GitHub.
+Connect with me on LinkedIn or drop me a message though gmail.
 Always happy to chat!

 ### • LinkedIn: https://www.linkedin.com/in/zach-brough-04080070ad/